 How do I prevent losing money on small events?

-What if fewer guests show up than stated?
+What if fewer guests show up than confirmed?

 Can I charge the same prices as in my restaurant?